thehiddennepali/prime/README.md

 # prime
-ind the prime numbers which can written as sum of most consecutive primes
+Find the prime numbers which can written as sum of most consecutive primes